sandeep-1511/RDS-Terraform/README.md

 III.
 A date time string for 10 days from current date

 this is above requirement

-we have done that one once we excuted we get the output.
+we need give permission to the file chmod 777 to run . we have done that one once we excuted we get the output.